 As a result of this, a mental illness medication that worked spectacularly for one patient might prove to be less effective or even have no effect at all when used by another patient.
 This will, of course, result in therapeutic failure.
 With med management, however, drug efficacy is constantly evaluated to ensure that patients get the relief they need from their symptoms.
 When a drug is deemed to be ineffective, another one is prescribed.
 The same thing applies when a previously effective drug suddenly becomes less efficacious.
-With med management, patients can always ensure they’re receiving the best treatment possible.
+With mental health med management, patients can always ensure they’re receiving the best treatment possible.

 Safer Treatment for Patients

 Aside from the fact that drug response variations play an important role in medication efficacy, it also has a very significant impact on patient safety as well.
 Because people have different responses to medications and the fact that mental illness conditions can change over time, toxicity is a real issue.
 You could have situations where a medication that’s usually relatively safe to use becomes pretty toxic to a particular individual.
 You could also have mental illness medications beginning to elicit new side effects that they didn’t use to.